ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 These names will be primarily used as VM hostnames.

-Additionally, let's assume an abstract numeric machine ID.
+Additionally, let's assign the VMs an abstract numeric ID.
 This ID will come in handy in scripts when we want to differentiate between the VMs

 * `gateway` has ID 0